Clinical-Genomics/cgbeacon2/docs/loading.md

  - **genes**<sup>*</sup> (optional): an object containing two keys:
   - **ids**: list of genes ids to be used to filter VCF file (only variants included in these genes will be saved to database).
   - **id_type**: either "HGNC" or "Ensembl", to specify which type of ID format `ids` refers to.
 All genes in the list must be of the same type (for example all Ensembl IDs).

+HTML Requests to add variants should contain an `auth_token` header which corresponds to the token of a **pre-existing API user**.
+API users are created exclusively using the command line.
+Follow these [instructions](#user) to create a new API user.

+Once the user is created in the database, make sure the request to the add API contains the following header parameters:
+ - **Content-Type**: application/json
+ - **X-Auth-Token**: auth_token

 Example of a valid POST request to the add endpoint:
 ```